hotosm/tasking-manager/task-view/README.md

 bash upload_task_edit_stats.sh stats.csv
 ```

-To run this process once per day, a daily script `daily_stats.sh` is provided that combines these commands.
+To run this process once per day, an example daily script `example_daily_stats.sh` is provided that combines these commands and can be called from a cronjob.